Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Masking a DataFrame in Half.md

 And you want to erase the **top** triangle of your data frame.
 ![[Pasted image 20220606123158 - Copy (2).png]]

-What we're going to do is to first create a initial mask composed of composed of nothing but zero using the [[Numpy Module]] that has a similar dataframe structure  like our correlation table
+What we're going to do is to first create a initial mask composed of composed of nothing but zero using the [[Numpy Module]] that has a similar [[Dataframe (Pandas)|dataframe]] structure  like our correlation table

 ```
 import numpy as np